 Catalogue Description:

 One large pottery vessel bearing the features of the god Bes.
 The vessel is buff slipped and the decoration which consists of the face of the god and a pair of arms is executed in slip.
-A moustache is incised.
+A mustache is incised.
 Condition: The rim is chipped on the recto.
 A hole has been punched in the left hand side of the vessel (roughly circular).
 Some staining but otherwise perfect.

 Brooklyn Museum